AWS

 Docker with one of the following configurations:

-packages for major distributions of Linux onx86_64/amd64
+packages for major distributions of Linux on x86_64/amd64

-architecture, as well as experimental support for Arch-based distributions.Windows (with WSL2 or Hyper-V backend) - See the installation guide here.
+Windows (with WSL2 or Hyper-V backend) - See the installation guide .
 If installing Docker for the first time, please consider your use-case prior to backend selection.

 AWS account with billing enabled.
-If you do not have an AWS account nor project created already, please see here to get started.
+If you do not have an AWS account nor project created already, please see to get started.

-Kubernetes CLI (
+Kubernetes CLI (kubectl

-command) available for download here.EKS CLI (
+command) available for download .

 In the following steps we will guide you through the process of building, deploying, and orchestrating a template Diarkis server cluster.
 These instructions should be enough to help you get started.